 How to Calculate Staffing Agency Markup Rates

-Maximizing profit margin is one of the most important points of emphasis for every staffing agency owner, and a routine way to achieve optimal profits is by properly valuing what to charge customers.
-That’s where staffing agency markup rates come into play.
+Maximizing profit margin is one of the most important points of emphasis for every business owner, and a routine way to achieve optimal profits is by properly valuing what to charge customers.
+In the staffing industry, this is where markup rates come into play.

 What Is a Staffing Agency Markup Rate?